Publish Markdown to X Articles with TwexAPI

 }

 }If blocks is much lower than expected, check Markdown structure or image URLs.
-Do not publish yet—retry Step 4 first.
+Pause publishing and retry Step 4 first.

 Step 5: Publish the Draft